Frequently Asked Questions

 The court clerks at the window can explain all the options available to you.
 They cannot give you legal advice.
 If you would like to discuss any circumstances related to the citation they can set you for a court docket to speak with the prosecutor.
 You may request this in person by fax or by mail.

 - When is my court date?

-An appearance is required to be made no later than the date assigned on your citation.
-An appearance can be made by mail or in person.
-Your initial appearance is to enter a plea.
+Your initial appearance is required to be made no later than the date assigned on your citation.
+Your initial appearance is to answer to the charge and to enter a plea.
+You may do this in person, by fax, or by mail.
 You cannot enter an appearance by phone.

-- How can I speak to the judge?
+- What can I do to keep the offense off my record?

 - Can my spouse, relative, or employer take care of my citation for me?

-- Will the Municipal Court assign an attorney for me?
+- Will an attorney be assigned to me?

-No. You may hire an attorney if you desire, but that is not required.
-Most defendants in Municipal Court do not use an attorney.
+No. You are not required to have an attorney represent you.
+You may hire an attorney if you desire, but it is not required.
+Most defendants in municipal court do not use an attorney.